-Accounting and bookkeeping businesses are making the move from hourly pricing to fixed, value-based pricing.
+Accounting and bookkeeping businesses are making the move from hourly pricing to fixed pricing or value-based pricing.
 Charging by the hour made sense when there were hours and hours of time-consuming data entry to do.
 Software can take that job now.
 You don’t have to devote the time to that work anymore.
 Now hourly pricing is not giving accountants the revenue they need or deserve.

 Advisors will have more control over their time while not losing out on revenue.
 Businesses will be more efficient and will grow more than they could before.

 Cindy Magner, owner and founder of Beyond Bookkeeping, recently did an interview with Hubdoc.
 She discussed cloud technology, bookkeeping workflows, and her firm’s switch to flat rate pricing.